 Starting Too Small

 With the availability of mini-aquarium packages, it may be appealing to go small.
 However, for beginners, choosing a small aquarium is courting failure.
 When the water volume is small, key water parameters change very quickly and leave no room for error.

 Even experienced aquarists are challenged by a small aquarium.
 Newcomers to the hobby should stay away from tanks under 20 gallons until you become experienced.
 The bigger the tank, the less impact a mistake will have on the fish.

 Adding Fish Too Soon

 New aquarium owners are eager to add fish, often the same day they set up the tank.
 Some are lucky but many will quickly lose some, or all, of their fish.
 The water in a new tank needs to stabilize.
 Gases are dissolved in the water as well as minerals, heavy metals, and chemicals added to local water treatment facilities.
 The water itself can harm the fish.
-Aquarium water needs to be treated to neutralize harmful materials and allowed to stand for a day or so to allow dissolved gases to escape and the pH to stabilize.
+Aquarium water needs to be treated with water conditioner to neutralize harmful materials and allowed to stand for a day or so to allow dissolved gases to escape and the pH to stabilize.
 You want to make sure the filtration system is working and the heater brings the water to the correct temperature, and the tank is not leaking for at least a day.
-Then, it will be safe to introduce fish to the aquarium.
+Then, it will be safe to introduce a few fish to the aquarium.